-Ever Wonder What Your Dental Hygienist Wants You to Know About?
-We are here to dispel myths and give you the facts….
+We are here to dispel myths and give you the facts…

-As a dental hygienist, we listen to our patient’s needs and concerns.
+As dental hygienists, we listen to our patient’s needs and concerns.
 The average age of a practicing dental hygienist in Florida is mid-forties.
 With all of this experience, we wanted to share with you some of the things about us!

 We are highly educated and committed to learning.

-Hygienists are required to complete 16 pre-requisites courses and completed dental assistant training before even going to dental hygiene school.
-Hygiene school lasts for two years and is full time.
+Hygienists are required to complete 16 pre-requisites courses and complete dental assistant training before even going to dental hygiene school.
+Hygiene school lasts for two years and is full-time.
 Working a full-time job while in hygiene school is out of the question.
 We either cram into an apartment together or stay with friends or family.
-There is no “long term” program.
+There is no long-term program.
 Classes cannot be stretched out to accommodate our schedules.
 We take the classes that are required and have to make accommodations in all other areas of our life.
-We either have a two year degree or a four year degree in dental hygiene.
+We either have a two-year degree or a four-year degree in dental hygiene.

 Board Exams are Tough and Don’t Transfer!